NeuroTechX/ntx_slack_archive/_announcements_.md

  >hehehe& ok.
 Main purpose of having at least one person physically there is for the presentation and demo on the last day

+9/28/2017 7:47 PM

+ **falk** :

+ >hailey, interdisciplinarity is at the heart of the hackathon.
+This year we are also bringing 20 high school students to be part of different teams to motivate young minds to enter STEM and neuroscience fields.
+So your skillset would be very useful!